dtinblack/dtinblack.github.io/_posts/2017-06-26-more-to-innovation.md

 [NHS is the reduction of obesity](http://www.nhs.uk/news/2013/02February/Pages/Latest-obesity-stats-for-England-are-alarming-reading.aspx) which is estimated to cost £6bn per year".

 The description of the problem is clearly defined and quantified.
 However, it could be criticised for being at too high a level - too abstract.
-It could be broken down into factors that are contributing to obesity, for example: education, economic, social context, public health etc. which could be quantified, and then alternative solutions explored.
+It could be broken down into factors that are contributing to obesity, for example: education, economic, social context, life style, public health etc. which could be quantified, and then alternative solutions explored.

 Ralph Bahna was always looking for competitive advantage, which had to be "neither short-term nor flimsily opportunistic".
 The technique of writing the problem out and critically analysing its content is an effective way to clear out muddled thinking.
 With a clear problem definition then there is a greater chance of finding a successful solution.